bitcoin-dev-project/bitcoiner-intro-to-rust/06_pointers_and_slices.md

 So let's return to the error we're getting.
 `error[E0277]: the size for values of type [u8] cannot be known at compilation time`

 In Rust, we cannot store dynamically sized data directly into a variable as that would be allocated on the stack.
 Instead, dynamically-sized data must be allocated on the heap.
 Calling `[]` on a vec will return a region of dynamically-sized data, so we must always store a pointer reference to that data.
 We can do this by adding the `&` in front as the compiler suggested.
+The `&transaction_bytes[0..4]` is now a pointer and not the actual slice data on the heap.

 See below for our modified program.
 We've also added a `println!` in there to see what the version bytes looks like.

 ```rust
 use hex;